PhDLeToanThang/ebook/ebook/README.md

 # Calibre User Manual
 calibre is an e-book library manager.
 It can view, convert and catalog e-books in most of the major e-book formats.
 It can also talk to many e-book reader devices.
 It can go out to the Internet and fetch metadata for your books.
 It can download newspapers and convert them into e-books for convenient reading.
 It is cross platform, running on Linux, Windows and macOS.
 Tài liệu: https://manual.calibre-ebook.com/

-# CHuẩn mô hình kinh doanh sách Calibre là thuộc "Tự tổ chức Kinh Doanh, Quản lý Xuất bản DRM-free-Ebook"
+# Chuẩn mô hình kinh doanh sách Calibre là thuộc "Tự tổ chức Kinh Doanh, Quản lý Xuất bản DRM-free-Ebook"

 Mô hình tổng quát về 2 loại sách điện tử hiện nay trên thế giới: